-The following tables show the main I/O port differences.
-Pin 4 and Pin 2 of the I/O ports can be configured partly to IO-Link, Digital Input or Digital Output or Power Supply.
+The following tables show the main I/O port differences of the LioN-X IO-Link Master family.
+Pin 4 and Pin 2 of the I/O ports can be configured partly to IO-Link, Digital Input or Digital Output.